 Let us briefly compare a few languages un this respect.
 In Germanic languages, unstressed pronouns are fronted within their domain.
 In German, this is the so-called Mittelfeld (midfield) which is the region between the position of clause-initial particles and the V-positions at the end.
 Structurally, this is the VP domain.
-Icelandic (8d), just like English (8c), does not change the relative order of objects, neither nominal nor pronominal ones, and it does not front a pronominal object across a subject, unlike German (8b) and Latin (8a).
+Icelandic (8d), just like English (8c), with its complex VPs, do not change the relative order of objects, neither nominal nor pronominal ones.
+The fronting domain is the VP,24 too, but the head-initial VP is 'narrower' and more structures.
+So, unlike German (8b) and Latin (8a), they cannot front a pronominal object the across a subject.